Spedi-99/How-to-wire-mains-power-for-a-3D-printer/README.md

 </b></i><br><br>

 If your answer is no, then you might find my guide helpful.<br>
-I'm an electrical engineer working in industrial areas for decades now, so I will show you a safe way how to wire mains voltage to your printer that you don't risk hurting someone or even start a fire.<br><br>
+I'm an electrical engineer working in industrial areas for decades now, so I will show you a safe way how to wire mains voltage to your printer in a way that you don't risk hurting someone or even start a fire.<br><br>

 I know this isn't a short description, but this is a very serious topic and to be honest almost all of you wouldn't be legally allowed to wire this up.
 So if something bad happens, you could be in legal trouble.
 If you follow my guide, you should at least have the proper items that nothing goes up in smoke or hurts someone.
 (Tho you could still mess things up, so I'm not responsible for any of your actions)<br><br>

 !!
 Working with mains voltage is a job for professionals because your life depends on it !!<br>
-So if you completely don't know what you are doing, I strongly advice you to consult professional help.
+If you completely don't know what you are doing, I strongly advice you to consult professional help.
 Mains voltage is not a joke!<br><br>

 I simplyfied some formulas to make it not too confusing, so please don't come to me "ohh, you forgot the power-factor" or something like that.